jeosol/hello-world-docker/README.markdown

 In this repository, called **hello-world-docker**, we show how to build docker images and run containers for the [hello-world](https://github.com/jeosol/hello-world) project.

+Docker containers are important because they provide a portable mechanism for deploying applications.
+Please see [docker](https://docs.docker.com/engine/reference/builder/) for more details.

 ## Introduction
-This is a simple example of how to build a docker image and container for a simple common lisp project.
+This example project shows how to build and run docker containers.
 We will be using the simple [hello-world](https://github.com/jeosol/hello-world) project to illustrate this.
 This project contains a single function:
 ```
 (greet-user &optional (name "john") ...)
 ```